Statutory Declarations and Affidavits

 Purpose of Statutory Declaration

 The main purpose of the statutory declaration is to provide the same information that an employee reference letter provides.
-A statutory declaration is mandatory if applicants are not being able to get an employment reference letter.
+A statutory declaration is mandatory if applicants cannot get an employment reference letter.

-Only the difference is an employment reference letter is provided to you by the company itself but the Statutory Declaration is a written statement that may be by your work colleague of the same company but not written by you.
+Only the difference is an employment reference letter is provided to you by the company itself.
+Still, the Statutory Declaration is a written statement that may be by your work colleague of the same company but not written by you.

 The following things are included in the Statutory Declaration: